 Deborah shakes her head and rolls her eyes.
 "Okay, I have to start cooking.
 Jamie, can you help me?"

-I follow Deborah into the kitchen and we begin to organize utensils and ingredients for Christmas dinner.
+I follow Deborah into the kitchen, and we begin to organize utensils and ingredients for Christmas dinner.

 "I don't know if I'm going to be able to last four days," Deborah mutters.

-We always book a motel to sleep in, and this trip is no exception, but even spending just a few hours per day over the course of four days is still a lot to ask of her.
+We always book a motel to sleep in, and this trip is no exception, but even spending just a few hours per day over four days is still a lot to ask of her.
 "I just want to sit in our motel room and watch Spongebob Squarepants all day."

-"Try not to think about it, or you'll get overwhelmed."
-I tell her.
+"Try not to think about it, or you'll get overwhelmed," I tell her.
 "One day at a time."